-To help you meet your education expenses, New Mexico Junior College is pleased to offer FACTS as a convenient online payment option.
-Students who choose to use FACTS may select installment plans that are spread over several months, depending on the length of the semester.
+To help students meet their education expenses, New Mexico Junior College is pleased to offer Nelnet as a convenient online payment option.
+Students who choose to use Nelnet may select installment plans that are spread over several months, depending on the length of the semester.
 They may choose to make payments from their checking or savings account or by Visa, MasterCard, American Express, or Discover credit cards.
-In addition to the variety of choices available, the student also has the convenience of paying online as soon as he or she has registered.
-The only cost to budget monthly payments through FACTS is a \$25.00 per semester nonrefundable FACTS Enrollment Fee.
-If you wish to pay in full instead of creating a monthly payment, there is no additional fee charged.
+In addition to the variety of choices available, the student also has the convenience of paying online as soon as he / she has registered.
+The only cost to budget monthly payments through Nelnet is a \$25 per semester non-refundable Nelnet enrollment fee.
+If a student wishes to pay in full instead of creating a monthly payment, there is no additional fee charged.

-In order to use the payment plan, you must register for classes.
-Next, within the T-BirdWeb Portal, select "Pay Now or Set Up a Payment Plan (Facts/Nelnet)."
-Review your bill.
-Then click on the "Sign up for a Payment Plan" button.
-You will be taken to FACTS' eCashier payment portal.

-After you click "sign up for a Payment Plan" button, e-Cashier will lead you through the process of creating a FACTS agreement.
+In order to use the payment plan, you must sign up online through the T-Bird Web Portal.
+Login, select the "Student" tab, and click on the link "Nelnet Portal: Payment Plan, Full Payment, or Refund".
+Review your term balance for accuracy, and then click on the "Sign up for a Payment Plan".
+You will be taken to the Nelnet payment portal.
+Select the appropriate term and click "Submit".
+After clicking the "Sign up for a Payment Plan" button, you will be led through the process of creating a Nelnet agreement.
 You will need to have the following information available:

-- 1. Nine digit Student ID (this may be your social security number); - 2.
-The name, address and e-mail address of the person responsible for making the payments; - 3.
-Information to create your FACTS Access Code; and - 4.
-Account information for the person responsible for payment. - If paying be automatic bank payments, you will need the bank name, telephone number, account number, and the bank routing number.
-Most of this information is located on your check. - If paying by credit card, you will need the credit card number and expiration date.
+- 1. Nine digit Student ID (A#); - 2.
+The name, address, and e-mail address of the person responsible for making the payments; - 3.
+Information to create your Nelnet Access Code; and - 4.
+Account information for the person responsible for payment. - If paying by automatic bank payments, you will need the bank name, telephone number, account number, and the bank routing number.
+Most of the information is located on your check. - If paying by credit card, you will need the credit card number and expiration date.